 The County provides training and incentives to volunteers (i.e., Salmon Stewards) who serve during the wild chum salmon run along the McLane Creek Nature Trail in late Fall.
 The volunteers assist at observation points to provide facilitation during high traffic times to keep visitors and dogs away from spawning salmon, answer questions about salmon life history, and make connections between stormwater runoff and clean water for both fish and residents.
 They also assist with student field trips to observe chum spawning in McLane Creek.
-Due to staff turnover, the County did not train volunteers in 2022 but instead relied on existing salmon steward volunteers.
-Volunteer training will resume in 2023.
+After a several year pandemic hiatus, in-person volunteer training resumed in 2023.
+Stream Team Coordinators offered a three-part basic classroom training which were recorded to provide training opportunities for people unable to attend in-person.
+Salmon Steward field training occurs at the McLane Nature Trail.